 Your participation is entirely voluntary.
 You can withdraw from the study at any time without giving a reason, without your medical care or legal rights being affected.

-If you withdraw from the study, the information which has been collected about you whilst you have been in the study will be used as part of the results of the trial.
-If you chose to stop participating in the trial we will ask you if you are happy for the data we have collected so far can be used.
+What are your choices about how your information is used?

+You can withdraw at any time, without giving a reason, but we will keep information about you that we already have.

+Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+If you withdraw from the study, we will keep the information about you that we have already obtained.
+To safeguard their rights, we will use as minimal personally identifiable information as possible.

 What happens when the study is finished?

 All the data collected will be kept securely for 10 years after the study has finished in case it needs to be reviewed again.
 At the end of the study we will make the study data available for other researchers to look at.
 Before we make it available we will make sure it doesn’t contain any data which could be used to identify you.
 You can contact your study team if you would like to know the final results.
+After this period, your data will fully anonymized and securely archived or destroyed.

 What will happen to the results of the study?

+Once we have finished the study, we will keep some of the data so we can check the results.
 This study will be written up and submitted for publication in a medical journal.
 It is likely that the results will also be presented at academic meetings or conferences.
+Results will always be presented in a way that no-one can work out that you took part in the study.
 Once the study has been published a summary of the findings will be made available.

-You will not be identified in any published results.
+Where can you find out more about how your information is used?

+You can find out more about how we use your information, including the specific mechanism used by us when transferring your personal data out of the UK.

+• Our leaflet www.hra.nhs.uk/patientdataandresearch

+• By asking one of the research team

+• By contacting the Data Protection Team – 0141 355 2059 or email ggc.data.protection@nhs.scot

 Who is organising and funding the research?